in

 https://www.youtube.com/watch?v=gVf_4Ns3qLU&ab_channel=YoungMA

 Another Brooklynite on this list, Young M.A made waves with the street anthem “Ooouuu” in 2016.
 She openly identified with the LGBTQ community and raps about her attraction to women in her music.
-She created the KWEENZ Foundation with her mother to help people in her East neighborhood deal with trauma.
+She created the KWEENZ Foundation with her mother to help people in her East New York neighborhood deal with trauma.

 Remy Ma